-4. Optimize for mobile:
+4. Optimise for mobile:

-Many people check their email on their mobile devices, so it’s important to make sure your emails are optimized for mobile.
+Many people check their email on their mobile devices, so it’s important to make sure your emails are optimised for mobile.
 Use a responsive design and keep your content short and to the point.

-5. Test and analyze:
+5. Test and analyse:

-Finally, it’s important to test different elements of your emails and analyze your results to see what works best for your audience.
+Finally, it’s important to test different elements of your emails and analyse your results to see what works best for your audience.
 Try testing different subject lines, send times, and content formats to see what resonates with your members.

 By following these steps, you can improve your email open rate and create more effective email marketing campaigns for your association membership business.